Management Team Biographies

-Steven J. Mento, Ph.D.
+Steven J. Mento, Ph.D, President, CEO and Co-founder

-Dr. Mento has over twenty five years of combined experience in the biotechnology and pharmaceutical industry.
 From 1997 to 2005, Dr. Mento was President, Chief Executive Officer and a member of the Board of Directors of Idun Pharmaceuticals, Inc. Dr. Mento guided Idun during its transition from a discovery focused organization to a drug development company with multiple products in or near human clinical testing.
-In April 2005, Idun was sold to Pfizer.
+In April 2005, Idun was sold to Pfizer for approximately $300 million in cash.

-Prior to joining Idun in 1997, Dr. Mento served as President of Chiron Viagene, Inc. Dr. Mento was a key member of the management team responsible for the sale of Viagene in 1995 to Chiron.
+Prior to joining Idun in 1997, Dr. Mento served as President of Chiron Viagene, Inc. Dr. Mento was a key member of the management team responsible for the sale of Viagene to Chiron.
 Dr. Mento joined Viagene, a gene therapy company, in 1992 where he was Vice President of Research and Development.
-From 1982 to 1992, Dr. Mento held various positions of increasing responsibility at American Cyanamid Company.
-His final position was Director of Viral Vaccine Research and Development at Lederle-Praxis Biologicals, a business unit of American Cyanamid.
-From 1980 to 1982, Dr. Mento was Research Assistant Professor of Medicine and Microbiology at the Mount Sinai School of Medicine where he carried out research in animal models of virus-induced diabetes.

 Dr. Spada has over twenty years of experience in the pharmaceutical and biotechnology industries.
 He has co-authored more than 50 scientific publications and is inventor on more than 70 patents.
-From 2000 to 2005, Dr. Spada was Vice President of Pharmaceutical and Preclinical Development at Idun Pharmaceuticals, Inc. where he was responsible for managing internal research and development activities, and Idun's external partnerships.
+From 2000 to 2005, Dr. Spada was Vice President of Pharmaceutical and Preclinical Development at Idun Pharmaceuticals where he was responsible for managing internal research and development activities, and Idun’s external partnerships.

 Prior to joining Idun, Dr. Spada was a Department Director at Aventis Pharmaceuticals (formerly Rhone-Poulenc Rorer) where he was responsible for medicinal and analytical chemistry.
 From 1990 to 2000, his teams worked on a wide variety of enzyme-based and GCPR targets, resulting in the identification of clinical candidates for treatment of acute myocardial infarction, thrombotic disorders, coronary restenosis, lipid lowering, diabetes and cancer.